Skip to main content

 Redis Profile

 Redis is enabled by default in both dev and production-style Docker web stacks.
+The Redis and serverless-redis-http host ports bind to 127.0.0.1 only; do not expose them through Cloudflare Tunnel, public firewall rules, or all-interface Docker port mappings.
 The helper persists the generated token in:

 • tmp/docker-web/redis-token